Pancreatitis in dogs

 Symptoms of pancreatitis in dogs

-Pancreatitis can lead to a number of serious symptoms, depending on the severity of the condition.
+Pancreatitis can lead to a number of serious symptoms, depending on its severity.
 The symptoms of pancreatitis are not unique to this condition and the illness can often go overlooked or be misdiagnosed, allowing the condition to become more severe.
 In the later stages of pancreatitis, symptoms will be more serious.
 Fortunately, if these symptoms are identified early and veterinary care is sought immediately, pancreatitis will usually not cause permanent damage.

 Among the more common symptoms are a sore or swollen abdomen, nausea, vomiting, fever, lethargy, abdominal pain, diarrhoea and decreased appetite.
 If you notice any or all of these symptoms, see your vet for immediate assistance.

-- Loss of appetite – If your dog isn’t showing the usual enthusiasm for their food this is a sure sign they’re not well.
-While a loss of appetite can suggest a number of possible illnesses, this is often associated with more serious conditions.
+• Loss of appetite – If your dog isn’t showing the usual enthusiasm for their food this is a sure sign they’re not well.
+While a loss of appetite can suggest several possible illnesses, it is often associated with more serious conditions.

-- Difficulty Breathing – If your dog’s pancreatitis becomes advanced, then a number of important organs can become inflamed and will cause the animal a great deal of pain and fatigue.
-An intolerance to exercise, depression and severe breathing difficulties are all signs of serious illness.
+• Difficulty Breathing – If your dog’s pancreatitis becomes advanced, important organs can become inflamed and will cause the animal a great deal of pain and fatigue.
+Reluctance to exercise or move, a depressed demeanour and abnormal breathing are all signs of serious illness.

 Diagnosis of pancreatitis in dogs

-Your vet will conduct a number of tests to first determine if your dog is indeed ill and whether or not they are suffering from any other conditions.
-Because the symptoms for pancreatitis are common to a number of other mild and more serious conditions, a thorough physical exam and blood tests will usually be carried out.
+Your vet will conduct some tests to first determine if your dog is indeed ill and whether or not they are suffering from any other conditions.
+Because the symptoms for pancreatitis are common to some other mild and more serious conditions, a thorough physical exam and blood tests will usually be carried out.

-Your vet will ask about your dog’s health history and will likely question you about the dog’s environment, their diet, as well as the level and type of exercise they obtain.
+Your vet will ask about your dog’s health history and will likely question you about the dog’s environment, their diet, as well as the level and type of exercise which is normal for them.
 For example, if your dog has recently enjoyed a particularly fatty diet, then this could point to pancreatitis.
+A physical examination will help to evaluate your dog’s hydration status, determine if they have signs of shock, abdominal pain/discomfort and potentially nausea.

 Another way to diagnose pancreatitis in dogs is to perform the canine pancreatic lipase immunoreactivity test.
 The test is designed to pick up any signs of an increased level of the pancreatic lipase.